-- (2) Represents a cash payment of (i) six months of base salary in the event of termination of employment without cause or for good reason outside a change in control of the Company; and (ii) 12 months of base salary in the event of termination of employment without cause or for good reason during the period commencing three months prior to a Change in Control (as defined in the 2021 Plan) and ending on the 12-month anniversary following such Change in Control. - (3) Represents a cash payment of 100% of the NEO's target bonus amount in the event of termination of employment without cause or for good reason during the period commencing three months prior to a Change in Control and ending on the 12-month anniversary following such Change in Control.
+- (3) Represents a cash payment of 100% of the NEO's target bonus amount in the event of termination of employment without cause or for good reason during the period commencing three months prior to a Change in Control and ending on the 12-month anniversary following such Change in Control.
 No NEO besides Messrs.
-Hansen and Heinz had target cash bonus opportunities during fiscal year 2022. - (4) Represents the aggregate value of the NEO's unvested equity awards that would have vested on an accelerated basis, based on the difference between the fair market value of our common stock (\$12.08 per share as of December 31, 2022) and, if applicable, the options' exercise prices in the event of termination of employment without cause or for good reason during the period commencing three months prior to a Change in Control and ending on the 12-month anniversary following such Change in Control. - (5) Represents continued coverage under COBRA based on the incremental cost of our contribution as of December 31, 2022 to provide this coverage of (i) six months in the event of termination of employment without cause or for good reason outside a change in control; and (ii) 12 months in the event of termination of employment without cause or for good reason during the period commencing three months prior to a Change in Control and ending on the 12-month anniversary following such Change in Control.
+Hansen and Harms had target cash bonus opportunities during fiscal year 2023. - (4) Represents the aggregate value of the NEO's unvested equity awards that would have vested on an accelerated basis, based on the difference between the fair market value of our common stock (\$12.72 per share as of December 29, 2023, the last trading date in 2023) and, if applicable, the options' exercise prices in the event of termination of employment without cause or for good reason during the period commencing three months prior to a Change in Control and ending on the 12-month anniversary following such Change in Control. - (5) Represents continued coverage under COBRA based on the incremental cost of our contribution as of December 31, 2023 to provide this coverage of (i) six months in the event of termination of employment without cause or for good reason outside a change in control; and (ii) 12 months in the event of termination of employment without cause or for good reason during the period commencing three months prior to a Change in Control and ending on the 12-month anniversary following such Change in Control.